-- 1. Determination of Nitrogen fixation activity of Azotobacter (By Kjeldahl's Method) - 2.
+- 1. Determination of Nitrogen fixation activity of microorganism. - 2.
 Estimation of Calcium and Magnesium from soil (EDTA method) - 3.
-Determination of organic carbon content of soil (Walkley and Black method)
+Determination of organic carbon content of soil (Walkley and Black method) - 4.
+Determination of COD of sewage.

 Practical - IV (Immunology and Clinical Microbiology)